NumEconCopenhagen/projects-2019-jgk/examproject/README.md

 ### Exam project

-The answers to this project is implemented in the exam_2019.ipynb file.
+The answers to this project is implemented in the examproject.ipynb file.

 In the first problem, an utility optimization problem is given, along with a model of labour as a function of human capital.
 This is given in a two-period scenario.
 The purpose is to solve the model, and visualize the results.